phalloc/phalloc-sniffer/README.md

 This software is meant for educational purpose only.
 The author will not be held liable for any harm that is related to the software.

-Note: This software was created as an assignment/project as part of the Operating Systems course at IIT Roorkee.

 Instructions for Compilation
 ----------------------------